 Financial details of the transaction were not disclosed by the privately owned companies.

-The transaction comes on the heels of Amsted Seals and Forming's December 2019 acquisition of Ningbo, China-based Clark Seals L.L.C.
+The transaction comes on the heels of Amsted Seals and Forming's December 2019 acquisition of a Ningbo, China, manufacturing facility from Clark Seals L.L.C., based in Tulsa, Okla.

 The former Triseal will add 13 employees to Amsted's work force, according to Tony Hatton, director of program management at Amsted Seals and Forming.
 All Triseal employees will remain with Amsted, except former Triseal President Patricia Wales.